Associate Professor; Graduate Studies Associate Director; Editor-in-chief of Warscapes magazine.

 Faculty for Comparative Literary and Cultural Studies.

-Affiliate Faculty for the Women’s, Gender and Sexuality Studies and the Asian and Asian-American Studies Institute.
+Core faculty for the Women’s, Gender and Sexuality Studies and the graduate certificate in Race, Ethnicity and Politics.

-Core faculty for graduate certificates in Digital Humanities and Media Studies and the Race, Ethnicity and Politics program.
+Affiliate faculty for the Digital Humanities and Media Studies program and the Asian and Asian-American Studies Institute.

 Specialties: Postcolonial literature and theory (Anglophone and Francophone), gender and sexuality studies, digital humanities, culture studies, media, film, space and architecture.